How Art Academies are Using 3D printing Technology for Restoration and Preservation of Classical Art Master Pieces

 With human imagination and dedication to preserving the artistic glory of our past, teachers at the Institute decided to experiment with 3D scanning and 3D printing, with excellent results using Raise3D printers.

-Now isn’t this additive manufacturing at its finest?
 3D printing, like writing, is the process of adding layer upon layer to a flat, blank surface until a new form is created or restored- as is the case of relief restoration or building a prosthetic hand for an amputee.

-ideaMaker Slicing Software:
+The Best Slicing Software: ideaMaker

 Raise 3D branded filaments and Open Filament Program: